Ascot (Greater Bendigo - Vic.)

 Health performance in Ascot is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Ascot faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Ascot faces significant health challenges as assessed by AreaSearch.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 54% of the total population (~1,438 people), leading that of the average SA2 area.
-This compares to 50.5% across Rest of Vic..
-The most common medical conditions in the area are mental health issues and asthma, impacting 9.2% and 9.1% of residents respectively.
-66.4% of residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of Vic..
-Working-age residents show an above average prevalence of chronic health conditions.
-The area has 14.5% of residents aged 65 and over (389 people), lower than the 23.9% in Rest of Vic..
+Private health cover is more prevalent than average at approximately 54% of the total population (~1,438 people), compared to 50.5% in Regional Vic..
+Mental health issues impact 9.2% of residents, while asthma affects 9.1%.
+Conversely, 66.4% declare themselves completely clear of medical ailments, compared to 63.4% across Regional Vic..
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 15.0% of residents aged 65 and over (403 people), lower than the 23.9% in Regional Vic..
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health